mahavedalla/mahavedalla/docs/questions/punna/what-are-the-bases-of-merit.md

-# What are the bases of merit?
+Question: What are the bases of merit?
 Answer in Brief: -
  Category: Puñña
 Sutta References: AN 8.36